-- Originality, coherence and aesthetic qualities of the design project, in relation to the context and the aims of the project; in particular, related to the use of materials and aspects of the production process - Effectiveness in communicating the project on both the oral presentation and the digital one. - Ability to work in a team, always being aware of the power of collaboration and networked labour.
+- Originality, coherence and aesthetic qualities of the design project, in relation to the context and the aims of the project; in particular, related to the use of materials and aspects of the production process. - Effectiveness in communicating the project. - Attitude, participation and active contribution to the course. - Ability to work in a team, always being aware of the power of collaboration and networked labour.